adrenaline0206/exchange-deposit-contract-explanation/README.md

 ## ExchangeDepositContract
-This article is a commentary on [ExchangeDepositContract](https://github.com/bitbankinc/exchangeDepositContract).
+This article is a commentary on [ExchangeDepositContract](https://github.com/bitbankinc/exchangeDepositContract)(bitbank Ethereum deposit detection system.).

 - Overview of ExchangeDepositContract
     - What is Exchange Deposit Contract